Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

       PoissonDist.deviance(y_test_p, f_glm1.predict(X_test_p), weights=w_test_p)/np.sum(w_test_p)))
 ```

 A GLM with canonical link function (Normal - identity, Poisson - log, Gamma - 1/x, Binomial - logit) with an intercept term has the so called **balance property**.
-Neglecting small deviations by the opimizer used for fitting, the results fulfil on the training sample:
+Neglecting small deviations due to an imperfect fit, on the training sample the results satisfy the equality:
 $$\sum_{i \in training} w_i y_i = \sum_{i \in training} w_i \hat{\mu}_i$$
-Summing up the predictions $\hat{\mu}_i$ yields exaclty the observations $y_i$.
+As expected, this property holds in our real data:

 ```python
 # balance property of GLM with canonical link, like log-link for Poisson: